Business & Finance

 Now, some weeks after your communications tactics went into action, you will be curious to know if you are making any progress towards altering key audience perceptions.

+Best way to find out is to ask the same key audience members you questioned during your initial fact finding mission.
 Same questions, but now you’re anxious to know if their perceptions have been altered in your direction because that will suggest that behavior changes can soon be expected.

 Now, if you note some opinion alteration, but not enough, you must take two actions.
 One, review your communi- cations tactics for mix and frequency adjustments.
 And two, look closely at your message to see if it is as clear and compelling as it could be.
 And also whether your facts and figures really support your view that the inaccuracy is unfairly damaging to you.